Angular

 I updated the header component's html template and used <ng-content> to return the parent component's content.

-ng-content is used to render the "contents" provided by the parent.
+ng-content rendered the "contents" provided by the parent

 Passing properties